fingerprintjs/BotD/README.md

 ## Authentication

-A **free token** is required to authenticate with our server-side bot detection API.
+You need a key pair for using BotD:
+- `publicKey` is for making a bot detection from browser
+- `secret` is for achieving detection results from your server

-_To get your token, please ping us on [Discord](https://discord.com/invite/P6Ya76HkbF) or email us at botd@fingerprintjs.com_ _(just type `token` in the email subject, no need to compose a body)_
+_Please ping us on [Discord](https://discord.com/invite/P6Ya76HkbF) or email us at botd@fingerprintjs.com_ _(just type `access` in the email subject, no need to compose a body)_
 <br/>
-_The free token is limited to 1M API calls per month and 3 calls per second while in beta._
+_The key pair is limited to 1M API calls per month and 3 calls per second while in beta._

 ## Supported detection scenarios